 A strong and healthy hedge needs a variety of different intertwined, interleaved species in order to thrive — each adding something essential, something which is necessary to attract different kinds of wildlife to the hedge, and to provide nourishment, shelter and sustenance for the ecosystem which arises.
-We all need friends and collaborators — not least for the craic!
-Here, then, is my growing circle of friends and co-conspirators, who you’ll find supporting and contributing to Hedge School offerings in a variety of different ways.
+Here, then, are the friends and co-conspirators who contribute to the work of The Hedge School in a variety of different ways.

 DR JOANNA GILAR

 Dr Joanna Gilar is an academic, writer and storyteller whose work explores the intersection of stories and the wild world.
 She has a PhD in fairy tales and ecological storytelling from the University of Chichester.
 From her home in Sussex she works as a guest lecturer at the University of Chichester, and spends the rest of her time looking after her young son, writing about home-making and parenting, and performing poems and stories at venues across Europe and the UK.
 Joanna offers an online course, ‘The Fairytale Atlas’, through The Hedge School, and has been a guest contributor to Sharon’s ‘Voices of the Wells’ course.
 Joanna’s website is at www.fabularosa.co.uk